- Harvard and Berlin

 The mission of the Institute for Interspecies Sound & Society (IISS) is to build an interdisciplinary community of practice that brings together sound-based scientists, technologists, scholars, archivists, storytellers, data journalists, curators, and media artists to expand research impact, build new research tools, and de-center humans in public culture.

 Festival — An inaugural convening of practitioners across disciplines to foster new connections and lay the groundwork for new Institute-backed collaborative projects, from exhibitions to publications to the development of new research tools.
-The event is being planned for Fall 2023, and in advance of the gathering there will be multiple small group sessions amongst participants to collaboratively plan and prepare on-site working sessions.

 Podcast + Pop-up Event Series — An immersive podcast and pop-up exhibition series that will serve as a venue for knowledge sharing and community-building, showcasing work by leading sound-based scientists and artists.
-The podcast will release new episodes and host events monthly starting in Summer 2023.

 The Institute is being incubated at metaLAB, an idea foundry, knowledge-design lab, and production studio experimenting in the networked arts and humanities based at Harvard and the Freie Universität Berlin.
 Copenhagen-based Kara Oehler, a founder of metaLAB (at) Harvard and long-time innovator in sound, technology, and storytelling is Executive Director and founder.
 Jeffrey Schnapp, Faculty Director of metaLAB, Jesse Shapins, Co-founder of metaLAB and UnionDocs, are senior advisors and co-founders.
 The Institute is now seeking additional launch partners and collaborators on its first initiatives.